 Turn Ups vs. Pin Rolls

 When you cuff a pant, it should sit right at the top of your shoe.
-When you pin roll a pant, it will fall about two inches above the shoe, leaving a small slice of ankle showing.
+When you pin-roll a pant, it will fall about two inches above the shoe, leaving a small part of ankle showing and letting the shoe be seen in all of its glory.

 Pin Rolling Denim